effekseer/docs_tool/source/en/ToolReference/rotation.md

 Rotates so that the Z-axis points toward the camera.
 Since it uses the position of the camera, it will not work correctly if multiple cameras are present.

+#### Rotate in the direction of movement

+Rotates the particle so that the specified axis points in the direction of movement.